RaqManzano/R-tutorials/README.md

-# Basic analisys for beginners
+# Basic analysis for beginners
 This is a guide for basic analysis that I consider useful and easy to implement.
 In each document you will find details on how to run different analyses.

 ## List of analyses